 When you purchase an older home, you will need to expect to make repairs to the home.
 An older home will have older pipes, older drywall and older paint.
 Updating these items does not take a lot of money; it will take a lot of your time.
-With the time and patients, you will be able to update your home exactly how you want it.
-One of the many replacements and updates you will need to complete in an older home, is damaged sheetrock.
+With some time and patience, you will be able to update your home exactly the way you want it.
+One of the many replacements and updates you will need to complete in an older home is damaged sheetrock

 Many older homes are linked to asbestos.
 Asbestos is a harmful product that can cause different cancers and different diseases to you and your family.
 Before you start any project on your older home, have an inspection check your house for asbestos.
 If you do find asbestos in your home, you may need to have the asbestos removed.
 Removing the asbestos needs to be completed by a professional and not by you.
 The asbestos removed needs to be treated and disposed of the proper way.
 If you have a small amount of asbestos in your home and chose not to remove it, add new sheetrock over the asbestos that is located in your ceiling or your walls.
 To keep your family safe, have the asbestos removed immediately.